azarketa/Thermodynamics-theoretical-pills/source/08_Humid_air.md

 (eq_specific_enthalpy_humid_air)=
 $$h{}={}h_a{}+{}\frac{m_{\text{v}}}{m_a}{}h_{\text{v}}{}={}h_a{}+{}\omega{}h_{\text{v}} \quad [\mathrm{kJ/kg_{dry,air}}]$$

-:::{admonition} Note: reference basis for humid-air properties
+:::{note} Note: reference basis for humid-air properties
-:class: note, dropdown
+:class: dropdown

 In psychrometric calculations, properties are commonly expressed **per kilogram of dry air** rather than per kilogram of total mixture.
 This simplifies comparisons, since $m_a$ remains constant while $m_{\text{v}}$ varies with humidity and temperature.
 :::

-:::{admonition} Important: physical meaning of relative humidity
-:class: warning

-The relative humidity $\phi$ ranges from 0 (dry air) to 1 (saturated air).
+:::{warning} Important: physical meaning of relative humidity The relative humidity $\phi$ ranges from 0 (dry air) to 1 (saturated air).
 As temperature increases, the capacity of air to hold water vapor grows, so $\phi$ changes even when $\omega$ (the actual vapor content) remains constant.
 :::